thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 }
 ```

-As the name suggests, the `incrementLikes()` method increments the `likes` counter of a given `track` object.
+As the name suggests, the `incrementLikes()` method increments a `likes` counter of a given `track` object.
 However, instead of updating a `track` object, the method creates a new `nextTracks` array that contains all the elements of the current `this.state.tracks` array but with one difference.
 The current `track` object is replaced with a new `nextTrack` object.

 Using the `Object.assign()` method, a `nextTrack` object contains a copy of the key-value pairs from a `track` object merged with a copy of the key-value pairs from a `{ likes: nextLikes }` object.
 The following diagram illustrates the creation of a `nextTrack` object.